SpawnSPWN/XODS/RoE.md

 **Additional Definitions**
 - Specialty mining node: any node other than parsteel/tritanium/dilithium/crystal/ore/gas/isogen/trellium, including both A & D
 - Token space: any system requiring an item be provided in exchange for entrance, irrespective of the name of the item
-- Warship: Any ship engaged in PvP or hostile hunting
+- Warship: Any ship engaged in PvP (this includes, but is not limited to; any ships staging for TC; ROE baiting; using survey ships to blockade during base raids; etc,) and hostile hunting

 ## SPWN specific Code of Conduct (CoC):